piam/bjc-course/curriculum/10-internet/labs/01-how-the-internet-works.md

 At the **application layer**:

  * Your browser uses the [HyperText Transfer Protocol (HTTP)](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) protocol, the primary World Wide Web (WWW) protocol.
- * The HTTP protocol requests a translation of the host name portion of the URL www.cs.trincoll.edu into an [IP Address](http://turing.cs.trincoll.edu/~ram/cpsc110/inclass/internet/) of the server that stores my home page from a [Domain Name System (DNS)](http://en.wikipedia.org/wiki/Domain_Name_System) server.
+ * The HTTP protocol requests a translation of the host name portion of the URL - www.cs.trincoll.edu, into [IP Address](http://turing.cs.trincoll.edu/~ram/cpsc110/inclass/internet/) of the server that stores the home page, from a [Domain Name System (DNS)](http://en.wikipedia.org/wiki/Domain_Name_System) server.

 There are many other application layer protocols, including:
  * [File Transfer Protocol (FTP)](http://en.wikipedia.org/wiki/File_Transfer_Protocol)